 \subsection{RLVR with Decoupled Rewards}

 To further enhance the capability of the model, we conduct RL after SFT.
-While most existing studies adopt GRPO as the workhorse, we employ DRPO~\citep{li2025drpo} which is better at handling two reward signals: a correctness reward and a speed reward.
+While most existing studies adopt GRPO as the workhorse, we employ DRPO~\citep{li2025drpo} which is designed to handle two decoupled reward signals: a correctness reward and a speed reward.

 The key idea of DRPO is to decouple the accuracy reward from the speed reward in the learning process.
-Let $q$ denote an input query, that is a PyTorch program to be translated.
-And let $o$ denote an output Triton implementation.
+Let $q$ denote an input query, which is a PyTorch program to be translated, and let $o$ denote an output Triton implementation.
 Let $s_\theta(o, q)$ denote the average log-likelihood score of the model: $s_\theta(o, q) = \frac{1}{|o|}\sum_{t=1}^{|o|} \log \pi_\theta(o_t|q, o_{<t})$, where $o_t$ is the $t$-th token of $o$.
-The goal of our RL is to improve the log-likelihood of correct translations while decreasing that of incorrect ones; (ii) favor faster Triton implementations than slower ones.
+The goal of our RL is to (i) improve the log-likelihood of correct translations while decreasing that of incorrect ones; (ii) favor faster Triton implementations than slower ones.